AaryanPalve5/Basic-Database/README.md

 ## Overview

-This repository contains the backend server for the Slidely AI Internship Application task.
  The backend is built with Express and TypeScript and uses a JSON file (`db.json`) as a database to store form submissions.

 ## Features